Scheduled MonumentsWalesCornish Type Engine House, Bryngwyn Colliery

 What is Cornish Type Engine House, Bryngwyn Colliery?

-Cornish Type Engine House at Bryngwyn Colliery is a Post Medieval and Modern period industrial structure dating from the nineteenth century coal extraction era in Wales.
+Cornish Type Engine House, Bryngwyn Colliery is a nineteenth-century industrial structure located in Wales that exemplifies the adoption of Cornish mining engineering practices beyond Cornwall itself.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM440.

 What period does Cornish Type Engine House, Bryngwyn Colliery date from?

 Cornish Type Engine House, Bryngwyn Colliery dates from the post medieval/modern period, and is classified as a engine house.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Cornish Type Engine House, Bryngwyn Colliery?